Sheetal Angural

-Sheetal Angural is an Indian politician representing the Jalandhar West Assembly constituency in the Punjab Legislative Assembly and now he is a former MLA.
-He was a member of the Aam Aadmi Party.
+Sheetal Angural is an Indian politician who represented the Jalandhar West Assembly constituency in the Punjab Legislative Assembly.
+He is a member of the Bharatiya Janata Party.
 He joined Bharatiya Janta Party in 27 March 2024, before the 2024 Indian General Election.

 Career

 2022 Punjab assembly elections

 Sheetal Angural won 2022 Punjab assembly elections from Jalandhar West constituency by defeating Sushil Rinku of Indian National Congress by 4253 votes.

 Joining BJP

 Sheetal Angural joined the Bharatiya Janta Party on 27 March 2024.

-After joining BJP, he fought the Jalandhar by-election in 2024 and felt cheated by BJP, when he was defeated by Mohinder Bhagat his own ex-fellow from AAP, when the latter won the by-election by 55k:17k votes.
-Sheetal is left nowhere but in the middle of a deserted ocean after the election results.
+After joining BJP, he fought the Jalandhar by-election in 2024 but he was defeated by Mohinder Bhagat his own ex-fellow from AAP, when the latter won the by-election by 37,325 votes.

 Member of Legislative Assembly

 He represented the Jalandhar West Assembly constituency as MLA in Punjab Assembly till the 2024 by-elections.